-Effective November 1, 2001, employees with eight or more years of service with the employer, who retire on or after age 55, in accordance with OMERS regulations, will be able to participate in the health benefits, with the exclusion of Accidental Death and Dismemberment and Long Term Disability, provided under the healthcare benefit package at the time of retirement including a life insurance benefit of \$10,000, until the age of 65.
+Employees who have completed eight or more years of service with the employer, who retire on or after age 55, in accordance with OMERS regulations, will be able to participate in the health benefits, with the exclusion of Accidental Death and Dismemberment, Life Insurance and Long Term Disability, provided under the healthcare benefit package at the time of retirement until the age of 65.
 The employer will pay 80% of the cost of the premium.
+Employees whose full time start date is December 31, 2019 or earlier and who qualify for benefits upon retirement will also receive a \$10,000 life insurance benefit, payable upon death.